 Casey is the NinjaZone Founder and CEO.
 She is a mom & bonus mom to four young children and wife to Jeremy, whom she believes to be the best man on the planet (sorry, ladies!).
 Casey started working in her parents’ gym as a receptionist at age 7 and has been fostering her entrepreneurial spirit and business skills since that time.
 During her time at the IU Kelley School of Business, she continued to pursue her passion for all things gymnastics.
 An early bloomer, Casey was the US’s youngest National Team Coach, Level 10 Judge, club owner, and led a few dozen incredible athletes to the NCAA, all inside of 3 decades.
 When Casey isn’t e-learning anything she can get her mouse on, she is busy living by her personal motto: “Be the first one on the dance floor.”
 She car-dances to country and hip-hop, and she hopes to learn the West Coast Swing.
 Casey is desperately waiting for an invitation to one of Gatsby’s parties, where she can show off her moves.
 In the meantime, she gets a kick out of watching other people dance.
 Especially Trainer Danny

-Tate is officially the Director of Optimization, but he prefers to be known as his alias–Badass Ninja Boss (or, simply… “The Bald One.”).
+Tate is officially the Chief Financial Officer, but he prefers to be known as his alias–Badass Ninja Boss (or, simply… “The Bald One.”).
 Tate is married to an amazing lady, and he has two giggly little girls who are growing up too quickly.
 Tate’s hard work is motivated by the thought of an early retirement somewhere on a beach.
 He loves to travel with his family, and when he’s not number crunching, he’s also our resident problem-solver, whether he wants to be or not.